GoSecure/gophish-cli/README.md

 ### Issues with Outlook 365

-Outlook 365 limit the number of email sent per connection to 30. `GROUP_SIZE` must be set to 30 when using Outlook 365 as a provider.
+Outlook 365 limit the number of email sent per connection to 30. `GROUP_SIZE` must be set to 30 when using this provider.

 ### Issues with sendgrid